fferflo/einx/docs/source/faq/solver.rst

 In a second step, the *expansion* of all ellipses, i.e. the number of repetitions, is determined using the constraints provided by the input tensors.
-For example, given a tensor with rank 4, the ellipsis in ``b (s [r])... c`` has an expansion of 2. einx ensures that the expansion of all axes is consistent over different expressions: E.g. an expression ``s..., s... -> s...`` would raise an exception if the two input tensors have different rank.
+For example, given a tensor with rank 4, the ellipsis in ``b (s [r])... c`` has an expansion of 2. einx ensures that the expansion of all axes is consistent over different expressions: E.g. an operation ``s..., s... -> s...`` would raise an exception if the two input tensors have different rank.

 The expression ``b (s [r])... c`` is expanded to ``b (s.0 [r.0]) (s.1 [r.1]) c`` for a 4D input tensor: